300 Berkeley

 On August 27, 1868, 300 Berkeley was purchased from George Wheatland by iron and steel merchant Charles Stratton Dana.
 He and his wife, Marie (Grogan) Dana, made it their home.
 They previously had lived at the Parker House hotel.

-Charles Dana died in February of 1922.
+Charles S. Dana died in February of 1922.
 Marie Dana continued to live at 300 Berkeley until shortly before her death in August of 1924.

 300 Berkeley (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership